 Food, candy, gum, or drinks are not allowed in the computer lab.

 Treat your teacher and classmates in a cooperative and courteous manner.
 Raise your hand to be called upon to speak in class discussions.

 Remain seated unless you have permission to leave your seat.
 (Group assignments)

 Respect the rights of others to learn!

 Thank you for taking the time to read over my syllabus.
-Together we can have a great time learning new technology.
+Together we can have a great time learning.
 I look forward to working with you all.